New York Magazine

 “BEST OF NEW YORK: SEWING”

-by popular demand: a learn-to-sew series that teaches all the basics of sewing for your home in one easy package!
+by popular demand: a learn-to-sew series that teaches all the basics of home decor sewing in one easy package!

-the plan is to meet for two hours once a week for four weeks. this structured curriculum is offered for those of you who want an intensive and progressive introduction to the world of home decor sewing, with a focus on:
+the plan is to meet for two hours once a week for four weeks. this structured curriculum provides an intensive-yet-progressive introduction to the sewing with a focus on:

 project I: fabric napkins or tea towels

-take your basic machine threading and sewing skills to the next level by learning how to cut and layout a simple pattern on fabric and to measure, pin and press hems the right way–which is key for almost every type of sewing there is. the end result? super cute earth-friendly napkin(s) or tea towels for you or your favorite host or hostess. one 2-hour class.
+take your basic machine threading and sewing skills to the next level by learning to layout and cut fabric as well as how to measure, pin and press hems the right way–which is key for almost every type of sewing there is. the end result? super cute earth-friendly napkin(s) or tea towels for you or your favorite host or hostess. one 2-hour class.

 project 2: cafe curtain

-stitching a cafe curtain is the perfect continuation to the hemming-intensive skills gained with project I (see above.). although similar in terms of construction, this time around you’ll also be learning how to make a casing for a curtain rod, plus a few tips and tricks for working with larger pieces of fabric. the best part? although a cafe curtain is smaller in scale than a curtain you might need for a window that runs from floor to ceiling, you can simply use your new-found skills to scale up this version to custom fit ANY bare window. one 2-hour class.
+stitching a cafe curtain is the perfect continuation to the hemming-intensive skills gained with project I (see above). although similar in terms of construction, this time around you’ll also be learning how to make a casing for a curtain rod. the best part? although a cafe curtain is smaller in scale than why you might need for a window that runs from floor to ceiling, this version can be scaled up to fit ANY bare window. one 2-hour class.

 project 3: patchwork potholder